eileenkuang189/vanilla-js-lurkforwork/README.md

 # Vanilla JS Project: LurkForWork

-A single page app for a UNSW rip-off version of the popular professional social networking tool, LinkedIn.
+A single page app for a UNSW adaptation of the popular professional social networking tool, LinkedIn.

 ## Features